IR35 Court Rules

-It is only in the breach that the Inland Revenue could prove that the contractor had no intention of supplying, or couldn‘t supply, a substitute.
+It is only in the breach that HMRC could prove that the contractor had no intention of supplying, or couldn‘t supply, a substitute.

 Otherwise, according to the Special Commissioner, unless there was evidence to the contrary, the substitution clause in the contract had to be taken in good faith.

 ‘Although the right was never exercised it is not a provision which can be described as a sham.
 It was negotiated specifically at the Appellant’s request.
 Although I did not have any evidence from Marconi there is no reason to suppose that they would not have been willing to pay the same rate for a substitute of ‘Equivalent expertise’ as the contract requires’.